PassKeyRa/anchor-constraints-analyzer/README.md

 }
 ```

 The idea is to check the definition of each account - `authority` and `config` in this case.
 It means that each account should have a minimum number of correct checks.
 The `config` account doesn't have `init` or `init_if_needed` constraints, which means that it should be already initialized before via the program and here is used also to verify the `authority` account via its seeds.
 This means that the `authority` account is defined via `config`'s seeds.
-Th `config` account is considered defined using its seeds by default.
+The `config` account is considered defined using its seeds by default.

 Now the next example: